chkhu/SolvingMacSpinningWheelCrash/README.md

 # SolvingMacSpinningWheelCrash

-This repository proposes a automatic solution to the rainbow-colored spinning wheel crash bug in macOS Ventura or higher.
+This repository proposes a automatic solution to the rainbow-colored spinning wheel crash problem in macOS Ventura or higher.

+If you experienced cursor turning into a spinning wheel when you were not able to operate anything (The cursor is still movable, but the OS is hardly responsive).
+Then this method is worth trying.
+It is a totally **automatic and once-for-all** solution.

 ## Usage